albertony/rclone/docs/content/premiumizeme.md

 machine with no Internet browser available.

-Note that rclone runs a webserver on your local machine to collect the token as returned from premiumize.me.
+Note that rclone runs a webserver on your local machine to collect the token as returned from Premiumize.me.
 This only runs from the moment it opens your browser to the moment you get back the verification code.
 This is on `http://127.0.0.1:53682/` and this it may require you to unblock it temporarily if you are running a host firewall.

 Once configured you can then use `rclone` like this,

-List directories in top level of your premiumize.me
+List directories in top level of your Premiumize.me

 ```sh
 rclone lsd remote:
 ```

-List all the files in your premiumize.me
+List all the files in your Premiumize.me

 ```sh
 rclone ls remote:
 ```

-To copy a local directory to an premiumize.me directory called backup
+To copy a local directory to an Premiumize.me directory called backup

 ```sh
 rclone copy /home/source remote:backup